lars-t-hansen/gotags/README.md

 Files that are passed to the native etags are processed entirely according to etags's semantics.

-To use gotags with Emacs's etags-regen-mode it is sufficient to set etags-program-name to "gotags" in your .emacs.
+To use gotags with Emacs's etags-regen-mode or complete-symbol it is sufficient to set etags-program-name to "gotags" in your .emacs.
 Note however that gotags does not yet respect any regular expression settings in that mode for any language.